 This site provides information on EPA's National Emission Standards for Hazardous Air Pollutants: Radionuclides.

 - Radionuclides in Drinking Water

 This site provides information about radionuclides in drinking water and guidance to help states and water systems comply with the standard.
-EPA uses its Safe Drinking Water Act authority to establish maximum contaminant levels (MCLs) for beta emitters such as thorium in public drinking water.
-For example the MCL for beta emitters is 4 millirem per year or 8 picoCuries per liter of water.
+EPA uses its Safe Drinking Water Act authority to establish maximum contaminant levels (MCLs) for alpha emitters such as thorium in public drinking water.
+The MCL for alpha emitters is 15 picoCuries per liter of water.